 As the business grows, you’re going to have hundreds of new prospects each month, but not all of these leads have the potential to become a customer.

-That’s the reason why you need to evaluate the number of qualified leads per month the business have.
+This gives us a reason why we need to evaluate the number of qualified leads per month that the business has.

 There are different types of leads based on how they are qualified and what lifecycle stage they’re in.
 You can categorise these leads into three categories:

-Sales - Accepted Leads (SAL) – these are leads that are forwarded to the sales team
+- Sales Accepted Leads (SAL) – these are leads that are forwarded to the sales team to be qualified.

 6. Lead to Client Conversion Rate

 The Lead-to-Conversion or simply conversion rate is a business metric rate that shows which leads convert into paying customers.
-This metric is typically used by the business' sales team.
-It determines if the business marketing efforts and channels are effective.
-You need to monitor this on a weekly or monthly basis.
+This metric is typically used by the business’ sales team that determines if the business marketing efforts and channels are effective.

 Conversion Rate Formula: